Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Peaceful

-Loaches are easy to take care of as they are not picky eaters and will eat much of what drops into the substrate.
+Loaches are easy to care for since they are not picky and will eat much of what drops into the substrate.

 What Makes a Good Tank Mate for the Serpae Tetra?